nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * startTime and endTime should be on the same date
 * startTime has to be earlier than the endTime else appointment will not be created.
 * If a patient already had an appointment, it will reschedule this appointment
-* Appointment will not be created if the timing clash with existing appointment timing
+* Appointment will not be created if the timing clash with the doctor's existing appointment timing

 Examples: